DataSolutions360/PyBer_Analysis/README.md

 - Loc function was used to organize the pivot table within the given date range
 - The Copy function was used to create the city type and fare columns.
 This was to create a new Data Frame.
 - Index Function was used to set and re-set the date time index
+- The pivot table was resampled using the Resample and Sum Functions
+- Info Function was used to check the index on the new data frame

+## Results